 When referring to residential proxies, the size of the IP pool is much more crucial.
 Since it’s a peer-to-peer service, it depends on actual people’s IP addresses.
 Since proxy peers can connect and disconnect their devices from the network anytime, the claimed number of proxies in such pools is only an estimate, and available addresses vary daily.

 So, even if it can seem like overkill, it makes sense to seek for the largest proxy pool that fits within your price range.
-According to our research, the more premium a firm is, the more accurate its promises are.
+According to our research, the more premium a firm is, its promises are more accurate.
 Some companies grossly overstate their stats.
+Therefore, when you are considering to how to choose a proxy server, you must not skip this step.

 Research About the Features You’ll Require